 A Word of Warning

 You should not take from this article that you are not making smart moves unless you are the founder of some massive company or the owner of a hedge fund.
-That’s just not realistic for all but a tiny minority of individuals.
+That's just not realistic for all but a tiny minority of individuals.
 Indeed, expecting that from yourself could be analogous to expecting that you become the Babe Ruth of investing.
-So the trick here is to be realistic about what your background, talents, and general life situation allow–rather than shift to pie in the sky thinking.
+So the trick here is to be realistic about what your background, talents, and general life situation allow--rather than lurch towards pie in the sky thinking.

-Where Are You on The Food Chain?
+Where Are You in The Food Chain?
 Where Will You Be In The Future?

 Moving up the economic food chain and achieving financial success doesn't happen overnight.
 Yes, a shift in mindset is crucial, but an improvement in your career and financial circumstances takes hard work and consistent application over years.
 It's quite doable, but it takes focus, effort, and strategic thinking.
 Can you see yourself owning stocks?
 Real estate as an investment?
 Starting a successful company?
 Why or why not?
 What would you like to do further up the chain that scares you?